-My first encounter with nettles was not pleasant, and at the time, I didn’t know enough to look for lamb’s quarter or dock to soothe the nettle’s sharp bite.
+My first encounter with nettles was not pleasant.
+At the time, I was only 11 or 12 and I didn’t know enough to look for lamb’s quarter or dock to soothe the nettle’s sharp bite.
 Instead, I chose to run screaming back to camp, seeking my mother’s aid to treat the flaming red blisters on my legs.

 A bit of nettle history

-Nettles have a long history of medicinal use–dating back to the bronze age.
+Nettles have a long history of medicinal use – dating back to the bronze age.
 Native Americans used them to stop bleeding after child birth, Victorian women used nettle tinctures to thicken their hair.
-Soups were used to build strength and stamina–the list is long as you will see below.
+Soups were used to build strength and stamina – the list is long as you will see below.
 Nettles are hardy and grow wild across all parts of Europe, America and much of Canada.
 Guarded by heavy gloves, people will brave their vicious bite to, harvest them for fresh eating and to dry for later use.
 All parts of the nettle plant have medicinal properties earning them a place of honor in many kitchens.
-For ease, possibly I’m just lazy, I get my nettles dried and in bulk unless a local grower has some fresh available.
+For ease – possibly, I’m just lazy – I get my nettles dried and in bulk unless a local grower or forager has some fresh available.
 I use them regularly for my family, self and my clients.

 Western uses and nutritional profile

 Long inhale and go….

 - bleeding anywhere

 - recovery from surgery or serious illness